I have loved poring over your advice for the last two years, and I’m hoping you can help me now. Last night I yelled at a toddler I don’t know.

 But here is my question: what do I say to my daughter?
 I don’t want her to hit back.
 I would like her to be comfortable getting out of violent situations even if she is mad.
 What should I tell her so she will have the appropriate script in her head?

 Thanks for any advice you can give!

-Okay, let’s break a couple things down here that you probably already know:
+Okay, let’s break a couple things down here that you probably already know about toddler behavior:

 1) Toddlers hit.
 Toddlers hit and punch and push and bite and pull hair.
 And they do all of these things a) completely out-of-the-blue and unprovoked, quite often, and b) for no other reason than to see what happens.
 That little under-two girl on the playground probably isn’t a bully or a sociopath in the making; she was just experimenting with cause and effect.
 And hoo boy, did you ever give her an effect.

 2) Your toddler will very likely do something similar someday.
 Either to you or another child or an animal, possibly out in public in front of other people for maximum mortification purposes.
 And you probably won’t want another parent to react the way you did.

 So that right there is my overarching guiding principle when it comes to interacting and correcting other people’s children in general: Do unto other peoples’ children as you would have other people do unto yours.
 And if I may double up on the quasi-religious tenets: Never forget that there but for the grace of God go you.
 One day your kid might be the one displaying the exact same awful behavior out in public that you once judged another child (and its mother) for so harshly, and man, that crow tastes super salty and bitter.